KilroyCodes/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 All customers are given access to a **7-day free trial initially**.
 After the trial, there are two available subscription tiers: **Basic and Pro**.
 Basic subscriptions are only available on a monthly basis, while Pro is available either monthly or annually (at a discounted rate).

-After the trial period, a customer is automatically subscribed to the monthly Pro plan (the most expensive) unless they actively go into their account to cancel or choose a different plan.
+After the trial period, a customer is **automatically subscribed to the monthly Pro plan** (the most expensive) unless they actively go into their account to cancel or choose a different plan.

-Any plan downgrades (e.g., Pro annual to Basic monthly) must first finish the remainder of their current plan, while any upgrades (e.g., Basic monthly to Pro monthly) are immediately applied.
+Any plan **downgrades** (e.g., Pro annual to Basic monthly) must first finish the remainder of their current plan, while any **upgrades** (e.g., Basic monthly to Pro monthly) are immediately applied.

-When a customer cancels their plan, they must finish the remainder of their current plan, but they are now classified as a **'churn' plan** in the data with the churn start date referring to the day they decided to cancel.
+When a customer **cancels their plan**, they must finish the remainder of their current plan, but they are now classified as a **'churn' plan** in the data with the churn start date referring to the day they decided to cancel.

 ## Relational Datasets ##
 There are two datasets to work with: plans, and subscriptions.